RISSO'S DOLPHIN(Grampus griseus)

 - killer whales or pilot whales (but color is very light grey; killer whales and pilot whales do not typically have a multitude of scars and scratches)

-- Can be found in mixed groups with Pacific white-sided dolphins and Northern right whale dolphins
+The Risso’s dolphin feeds almost entirely on squid.
+They have been found to depredate fish from long lines.
+They can be found in mixed groups with Pacific white-sided dolphins and Northern right whale dolphins.